-The Initiative for Public Choice & Market Process is funded by BB&T and the Koch Foundation and is designed to examine and stimulate discussion of the following topics:
+The Center for Public Choice & Market Process is funded by BB&T and the Koch Foundation and is designed to examine and stimulate discussion of the following topics:

-- The role of government institutions in a capitalistic society
+- The role of government institutions in a capitalist society

 - The relationship between government and the individual

 - The relationship between political and economic freedom

 - The moral structure of a free market economy

 The success of the Center for Public Choice & Market Process depends on the support of foundations and private individuals who share its commitment to advancing the understanding and appreciation of the system of free minds and free markets.